shubham170102/betbridge/README.md

-# Sportsbetting Project with Colima
+# BetBridge Dev Setup

-This repository contains the Sportsbetting project, a FastAPI-based application that interacts with a PostgreSQL database to provide sports-related data.
+BetBridge is a FastAPI-based application that interacts with a PostgreSQL database to provide sports-related data.
 The project is containerized using Docker and managed using Colima.

 ---